loeiten/IN2140/network_theory_assignments/set_3.md

 ### Answer assignment 2

+## Assignment 3

 What is bandwidth, throughput, "goodput" (experienced transmission speed for the application)?

+### Answer assignment 3

-## Assignment 3
+## Assignment 4

 Describe the difference between flow control and congestion control in TCP.
 What do we want to achieve with the two?

-### Answer assignment 3

-## Assignment 4

-What five fields are used to uniquely identify a TCP-connection?

 ### Answer assignment 4

 ## Assignment 5

-Explain the difference between propagation delay (latency), end-to-end delay and round trip.
+What five fields are used to uniquely identify a TCP-connection?

 ### Answer assignment 5

 ## Assignment 6

+Explain the difference between propagation delay (latency), end-to-end delay and round trip.

+### Answer assignment 6

+## Assignment 7

 Mention one scenario where [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) (User Datagram